Meander: Cut bank

-A cut bank is an often vertical bank or cliff that forms where the outside, concave bank of a meander cuts into the floodplain or valley wall of a river or stream.
+A cut bank is an often vertical bank or cliff that forms where the outside, concave bank of a meander cuts into the floodplain or valley wall of a stream.
 A cutbank is also known either as a river-cut cliff, river cliff, or a bluff and spelled as cutbank.
 Erosion that forms a cut bank occurs at the outside bank of a meander because helicoidal flow of water keeps the bank washed clean of loose sand, silt, and sediment and subjects it to constant erosion.
 As a result, the meander erodes and migrates in the direction of the outside bend, forming the cut bank.

-As the cut bank is undermined by erosion, it commonly collapses as slumps into the river channel.
+As the cut bank is undermined by erosion, it commonly collapses as it slumps into the channel.
 The slumped sediment, having been broken up by slumping, is readily eroded and carried toward the middle of the channel.
 The sediment eroded from a cut bank tends to be deposited on the point bar of the next downstream meander, and not on the point bar opposite it.
-This can be seen in areas where trees grow on the banks of rivers; on the inside of meanders, trees, such as willows, are often far from the bank, whilst on the outside of the bend, the tree roots are often exposed and undercut, eventually leading the trees to fall into the river.
+This can be seen in areas where trees grow on the banks; on the inside of meanders, trees, such as willows, are often far from the bank, whilst on the outside of the bend, the tree roots are often exposed and undercut, eventually leading the trees to fall into the river.

 Meander cutoff

-The Rincon on Lake Powell in southern Utah.
-It is an incised cutoff (abandoned) meander.
+The rincon on Lake Powell in southern Utah is an incised cutoff (abandoned) meander.

 A meander cutoff, also known as either a cutoff meander or abandoned meander, is a meander that has been abandoned by its stream after the formation of a neck cutoff.
 A lake that occupies a cutoff meander is known as an oxbow lake.
 Cutoff meanders that have cut downward into the underlying bedrock are known in general as incised cutoff meanders.
 As in the case of the Anderson Bottom Rincon, incised meanders that have either steep-sided, often vertical walls, are often, but not always, known as rincons in the southwest United States.
 Rincon in English is a nontechnical word in the southwest United States for either a small secluded valley, an alcove or angular recess in a cliff, or a bend in a river.